LafeLabs/PostCapitalistIndustry/visions.md

 “Hail E Coli!” they shout back.

-I tell them I just came down from the Lemmy Pod up in the severe end of the shithouse, just now, and point to the one I came from.
+I tell them I just came down from the Lemmy Pod up in the severe end of the poophouse, just now, and point to the one I came from.
 Oh yeah, they say, we just saw yours roll in.
 An image appears in phosphorescent swamp muck across the surface showing a turd being carried by a spider-like droid through a underground tunnel and dropping it into the fluid pool of an analysis pit with a plop.
 I see the closest turdNerd who answered before reach out and grab a pair of stones hanging suspended under the water from some nearby steaks pounded into the swamp.
 I can suddenly see the screen on the surface of the swamp come alive with the images that the coli witch sees in their goggles.
 What do they see?
 Both what the probe “sees” and what the infrared camera sees, as well as another screen that shows genetic information, with some strong artistic liberties taken by the local group here as usual.

 “Oh yeah.
 Good stuff, good stuff.”

 “What?”
 I ask

 “I don’t know yet, but I see something in the genome here.
-Something metal as fuck.
+Something very metal.
 Something that should help with The Project, which we’ve been working on here.
 And my sensors are picking up some sweet metal here in the  turd which should work for building nanoelectronics.
 Here, since you used our toilet, I’d like you to take this, and make some more, does that sound cool?”

 “ummmmmmmm…..”

 “It’s cool.
 It’s a methane and hydrogen dirigible drone designed to go spot trash for you.
-Pretty standard, but with more metal shit and turd iconography than usual.”
+Pretty standard, but with more metal and turd iconography than usual.”

-Well, fuck yeah metal is why i shit here.  “yeah, i’m in, hell yeah, i’ll spread the word, I can show some of those cliff diver people how to make this version when I head down there for the Big Storm.”
+Well, yeah metal is why i poop here.  “yeah, i’m in, hell yeah, i’ll spread the word, I can show some of those cliff diver people how to make this version when I head down there for the Big Storm.”

 When they hear I’m heading down there, they get excited, and start laughing.
 What, I ask?
 What is your deal?

-Well, they’ve used their methane fire tools to build yet another invention: a human cannon.  they offer to fire me in their cannon down to where the cliff divers chill, and I agree, and off I go, folded up Heavy Metal Shit Drone safely in my backpack.
+Well, they’ve used their methane fire tools to build yet another invention: a human cannon.  they offer to fire me in their cannon down to where the cliff divers chill, and I agree, and off I go, folded up Heavy Metal Poop Drone safely in my backpack.

 When I reach the peak of the trajectory, I hail a skyhook from one of the aerostats with my magic stick, grab onto the cable, and start riding down over the trees toward the Cliffs.